Kareshma/test/README.md

 ### Summary
-> This is a test to check apostrophe's.
+> This is a test to check apostrophe/'s.